Paulowei/numerical-analysis/README.md

-# Snake.java
+# Interpolation.java
-The source code of an applet for snake in java
+The project entails the use of data structures and algorithms in Java to replicate the numerical iteration methods used to solve polynomial equations, as well as interpolation .